mb706/devc/specs.md

 - `start` should ensure that the container is running in the background, basically with `sleep infinity`.
 If it is already started, `quarantine` / `review` should not re-rsync.
 - `stop` should stop and delete the container.
 - `shell` should start the container and start interactive shell in the container
+- `cursor` should ensure the container is running and open a Cursor window attached to the container.
+In `install` mode it should open a new window without a folder opened, to avoid automatically reading project files; in other modes it should open the `/workspace` folder.
+This requires the `cursor` CLI to be available on the host.
 - `run` should run a given shell command that is given in `<command args...>`.
 - `pause` should stop the container without deleting it
 - `restart` should be equivalent to `stop` and then `start`, i.e. stop the container, delete it, then start it again.